Neck Lift Surgery in Houston at Lift Plastic Surgery

 Fatty deposits in the chin can be present even if an individual is not overweight.
 These fat deposits can cause the jawline to appear poorly defined.
 In addition, these deposits may make it look like an individual has a double chin.

-While performing liposuction, Dr. Patel or Dr. Truong makes several small incisions beneath the chin.
-Due to their experience, Drs.
-Patel and Truong know where the best place is to create these incisions, which ensures that any resulting scars remain well hidden.
+While performing liposuction, Dr. Patel makes several small incisions beneath the chin.
+Due to their experience, Dr. Patel knows where the best place is to create these incisions, which ensures that any resulting scars remain well hidden.

 After creating the incisions, the surgeon inserts a cannula (i.e., a small, thin, hollow tube) through an incision.
 After insertion, the liposuction machine, which, in performance, can be compared to a household vacuum, suctions out the excess fat.
 Once the surgeon removes these deposits of fat, the body does not replace them.
 As such, the patient no longer accumulates fat in these treatment areas.